RosarioAleCali/BankApplication/README.md

 * JDBC
 * Printing using JavaFx.print

-The project works as I inteded it to work but the code could be optimized furthermore.</br>
-My goals to optimize the code are:
-* Deleting redundant code
-* Deleting unused code

 ## Introduction
 BankApplication is a project that consists of two programs that share a common code base.</br>
 The two programs are a GUI based Client that connects to Server program using Java RMI.